Comprehensive Concussion Management

 - Mood swings

 If you or a loved one exhibits any of these symptoms after a forceful impact to the head, reach out to our sports medicine physician in Verona or your nearest Vanguard Medical Group location immediately.
-Concussions can alter how the brain functions and have detrimental long-term impacts on one’s health.
+Concussions can alter how the brain functions and can have detrimental long-term impacts on one’s health.
 Don’t wait to see if symptoms subside – if trauma has occurred, it requires immediate attention.

 Diagnosing a Concussion

-Our team of specialists at Vanguard Medical Group regularly examines and diagnoses patients with concussions using only the latest advancements in medicine and best technology available.
+Our team of specialists at Vanguard Medical Group regularly examines and diagnoses patients with concussions using only the latest advancements in medicine and the best technology available.
 The examination typically begins with a neurological screening that tests the following:

 In rare cases it may be necessary to rule out other more severe brain injuries.
-If the physician is concerned he/she may order a CT scan of the head or other advanced imaging as deemed appropriate.
+If the physician is concerned, he/she may order a CT scan of the head or other advanced imaging as deemed appropriate.